Frank W. Volk

-Frank William Volk (born November 10, 1965) is a United States district judge of the United States District Court for the Southern District of West Virginia.
+Frank William Volk (born November 10, 1965) is the chief United States district judge of the United States District Court for the Southern District of West Virginia.

 Education

-Volk earned his Bachelor of Arts from West Virginia University and his Juris Doctor from the West Virginia University College of Law.
+Volk earned his Bachelor of Arts from West Virginia University in 1989 and his Juris Doctor from the West Virginia University College of Law in 1992.

 Legal career

-Upon graduating law school, Volk served as a law clerk to Judge Charles Harold Haden II and as a term law clerk to Judge M. Blane Michael of the United States Court of Appeals for the Fourth Circuit.
-Prior to his appointment to the bench, he served as a career law clerk on the United States District Court for the Southern District of West Virginia, working for both Judges John Thomas Copenhaver Jr. and Charles Harold Haden II.
+Upon graduating law school, Volk served as a law clerk to Judge Charles Harold Haden II of the United States District Court for the Southern District of West Virginia from 1992 to 1993 and as a term law clerk to Judge M. Blane Michael of the United States Court of Appeals for the Fourth Circuit from 1993 to 1994.
+Prior to his appointment to the bench, he served as a career law clerk on the United States District Court for the Southern District of West Virginia, working for both Judges John Thomas Copenhaver Jr. from 2004 to 2015 and Charles Harold Haden II from 1995 to 2004.
 During that time, he was an adjunct professor at the West Virginia University College of Law, where he taught courses on federal civil rights law and bankruptcy for more than a decade.